AVISIX/SteamCMD-Setup-Scripts/README.md

 # SteamCMD-Setup-Scripts
-Some Scripts I've created to setup a bunch of different Server types.
+Some Scripts I've created to setup and update a bunch of different Steam Gameserver types.